barasamichael/Strath-Query-Engine/data/raw/ilab.md

-# @iLabAfrica Graduate Programs and Certificates
+# Graduate Programs and Research Opportunities at @iLabAfrica

 ## Master of Science in Information Systems Security (MSc.
 ISS)